barrow-420/ctf-writeups/0ops/0ops.md

 As a freshman of JI, Joint institute at SJTU.
 I got curious whether SJTU has a CTF team.

-I did some googling and soone found out this interesting looking [website](https://0ops.sjtu.cn/)
+I did some googling and soon found out this interesting looking [website](https://0ops.sjtu.cn/)

 I instantly dived in and started to solve the puzzle.